fossxo/fossxo-gdd/source/gui.rst

     the menu also appear in this area.
 The text is outlined or shaded such that it is visible over any possible background.

-A major focus of the game is playing Tic Tac Toe in variety of stunning environments that control how the marks, grid, and background look.
+A major focus of the game is playing tic-tac-toe in variety of stunning environments that control how the marks, grid, and background look.
 Thus, a minimalist approach is used for the game board view.
 The only UI widgets are a menu button and some status text.